-If census data is available for the project area, its low/moderate income data must be utilized for public facilities projects.
-The U.S. Department of Housing and Urban Development (HUD) has provided the low/moderate income data based on the 2011-2015 American Community Survey on its website.
+If census data is available for the project area, its low/moderate income data must be utilized for Public Facilities projects.
+The U.S. Department of Housing and Urban Development (HUD) has provided the low/moderate income data based on the 2016-2020 American Community Survey on its website.
 That information is available on a community-wide basis as well as for census tracts and block groups.

 The applicant must obtain this information prior to the submittal of the application.
 If ten percent or less of the houses in the project area are not currently served by nor will be served by the proposed project, census data, rather than survey data, must be used to determine the benefit to low/moderate income persons.
-For example, if there are 100 occupied houses in the project area and 10 of those houses are not connected to the sewer system, the applicant must still utilize census data rather than a local survey to determine income statistics - if census data is available for the project area.